squashmvp/Squashua-s-PokeEmerald/README.md

 Reusable Move Tutors

-### Features Pulled/Copied from Other Branches/Tutorials (Would like to label with authors) - All below work but only Minor Testing was done
+### Features Pulled/Copied from Other Branches/Tutorials (Would like to label with authors) - All below work

 Faster HP Drain in Battle - https://github.com/pret/pokeemerald/wiki/Faster-HP-Drain